theNewDynamic/andrewkrivak.com--archive/content/about.md

 ---
 image: "/uploads/andrew-krivak.jpg"
 title: About Andrew

 ---
-Andrew Kriv&aacute;k is the author of the award-winning novel, *The Sojourn*, which was a finalist for the National Book Award, and received the Dayton Literary Peace Prize for fiction and the inaugural Chautauqua Prize. &nbsp;He lives in Somerville, Massachusetts with his wife and three children.
+Andrew Krivak is the author of two previous novels: _The Signal Flame_ (2017), a Chautauqua Prize finalist, and _The Sojourn_ (2011), a National Book Award finalist and winner of both the Chautauqua Prize and the Dayton Literary Peace Prize for fiction.
+He lives with his wife and three children in Somerville, Massachusetts, and Jaffrey, New Hampshire, in the shadow of Mount Monadnock, which inspired much of the landscape in _The Bear_.